-Full-time employees of the Tennessee Board of Regents and the University of Tennessee are eligible to enroll, on a space available basis, in one credit class per term without payment of tuition, maintenance, technology, student activity, or access fees.
-Information on this program is available from the Personnel Office.
+Full-time employees of the Tennessee Board of Regents and the University of Tennessee are eligible to enroll, on a space available basis, in one credit class per term without payment of tuition, maintenance, technology, student activity, student government or access fees.
+Information on this program is available from the Human Resources Office.
 An application for Waiver of Fees - Public Chapter 191 (fully executed by the employing institution) must be presented at the time of registration.
+Participants in this program may register beginning four weeks prior to the first day of classes.